Vismayak/worklog/blogs/tool_notes.md

 *The gatsby-config.js file is a special file that Gatsby recognizes automatically.
 It’s where you add plugins and other site configuration.*

+Takeaways:
+- Using plugins saves you development time, since it’s faster to install and configure a plugin than it is to recreate the same functionality from scratch.
+- The general process for using a plugin is to install it, configure it in your gatsby-config.js file, and then use it in your site as needed.

 ## [uv](https://github.com/astral-sh/uv)